DSKharoud/CORE_CMR/README.md

-Here’s a portfolio-focused README you can paste into the repository.

 # CORE-CMR

 > A privacy-preserving, locally deployable LLM pipeline for generating cardiac MRI report summaries with hallucination detection and uncertainty awareness.